Things You Should Know About Floaters and Flashes

 An eye doctor or surgeon must determine what the underlying cause is to craft a treatment plan for floaters and flashes.
 Many people must learn how to live with floaters if their vision is not seriously affected.

-Schedule an Eye Exam at Neovision Eye Center if you are Seeing Floaters and Flashes
+Schedule an Eye Exam at Neovision Eye Center if You See Floaters and Flashes

 A comprehensive eye exam at Neovision Eye Center consists of a series of tests to assess the overall health of your eyes and to determine the best options to correct your unique visual needs.
 We happily welcome new patients and look forward to testing, diagnosing, and treating individuals with a personal touch.

-If you are experiencing floaters or flashes, or it is simply time to schedule an annual eye exam, reach out to our Union City location today!
+If you have other questions about floaters and flashes, are experiencing them yourself, or it’s simply time to schedule an annual eye exam, reach out to our Union City location today!